-The simulated data sets are generated with genomes containing 1000 genes.
-The Indels rate is set (γ) as 5 %, inline with the duplications rate (φ) as 10 %.
+Simulated Data The simulated data sets are generated with genomes containing 1000 genes.
+The Indels rate is set $(\gamma)$ as 5%, inline with the duplication rate $(\phi)$ as 10%.
 Considering GREDO can not process Indel data, all Indels for GREDO are removed.
-We compared the change of distance estimation with the variation of mutation rate (θ , which grows from 10 to 100 %).
-The experimental results for simulated data are displayed in Fig. 5.
+We compare the change of distance estimation with the variation of mutation rate $(\theta$ , which grows from 10% to 100%.
+The experimental results for simulated data are displayed in Figure 5.

-(1) For computational time, since the results of time spans over a range of thousands of seconds, we display the time with log scale to construe results clearly.
-When the mutation rate is <50%, all three methods perform similarly, with the fact
+1. For computational time, since the results of time spans over a range of thousands of seconds, we display the time with log scale to construe results clearly.

-Fig. 5 Experimental results for distance computation using simulated data. a Time result for simulated data. b Distance result for simulated data
+Fig. 5.
+Experimental results for distance computation using simulated data.